dsnezhkov/zombieant/README.md

      lenvp=envp;
      lenvp_start=envp;
 ```
-It's prone to errors.
-We could actually solve it by moving backwards in the command line and stuffing arguments into environment variables like so:
+Possibly but close coupled to specific context, and prone to errors.
+We could solve the issue by moving backwards in the command line and stuffing arguments into environment variables like so:

 ```sh
 LD_BG="false" LD_PCMD="r:smtp" LD_MODULE="./lib/shim.so" LD_MODULE_ARGS="hello" LD_PRELOAD=./lib/libctx.so.1 /bin/ls